Looking for saxon:evaluate() example code

 One difference between xsl:evaluate and saxon:evaluate is that saxon:evaluate expressions can only use the ten variables $p1, $p2, etc, whereas with xsl:evaluate you can have arbitrary variables with names of your own choosing.
 So for this example you clearly need xsl:evaluate.

 If you're having trouble getting something working then it's best to show us your code, explaining what you want to achieve and how your attempt failed.
 We can then see where you went wrong and explain the problem.
 Otherwise, you're essentially asking us to write additional documentation for you, without a clear idea of why the existing documentation is inadequate.

-RE: Looking for saxon:evaluate() example code - Added by Anonymous about 1 year ago
+RE: Looking for saxon:evaluate() example code - Added by Anonymous over 2 years ago

 Actually, I thoroughly concur with creator feeling about this subject and I imagine that it would be truly fascinating to make such exchange with different site visitors.Personally, I absolutely concur with creator assessment about hostgator coupon code 80 off subject and I believe that it would be truly intriguing to make such discourse with different site guests.